 Appflow.ai is an in-app subscription data analysis and marketing tool.
 It tracked users in apps monetized by subscription and display the user information on the data dashboard.
 The basic attributes for segmenting users are country, timezone, language, acquisition, device, Ad channel, user behavior like installing an app or first subscription, etc. Custom attributes can be set up and sent to be a criteria for segmenting users too.

-After building the segmentation, you can directly see the users in it.
-At the same time, if you want to tailor different push notifications to users in different segmentation, you can directly build the notifications in appflow.ai.
+If you want to tailor different push notifications to users in different segmentation, you can directly build the notifications in appflow.ai.
 And don’t forget to choose the segment that you are targeting.

 After that, you may think of doing paywall A/B testing in the same segmentation to see which paywall is the most effective one.
 Don’t worry, Appflow.ai can help you with that too.
 For example, you run your app in Spain and want to A/B test whether a paywall in Spanish would bring more paying users than a paywall in English.
-You can create two paywalls with appflow.ai, one in English and the other in Spanish, then select the segment where users are from Spain.
+You can create two paywalls with appflow.ai, one in English and the other in Spanish, and then select the segment where users are from Spain.
 And then hit the begin button and go to drink coffee without further operations.
 Data tracked by appflow.ai would soon tell you the result.

 The app user segmentation model help understand users’ unique needs so app marketers can efficiently meet their expectations with targeted marketing strategies.
 App marketers could use one or a combined app user segmentation model to segment their users.
 In this way, an effective marketing campaign can be delivered to the right people, in the right place, and at the right time during the user journey.
 And don’t forget, the ultimate mission of app user segmentation is to increase revenue and boost app business.